TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/README.md

-# Repository for Udacity Data Analyst Nanodegree Data Wrangling Project
+# Repository for Data Wrangling Project

 This projects consists of chosing a region, extracting XML data on the region from OpenStreetMap, auditing/cleaning the data in Python, converting the XML to CSV, importing the CSV into SQL, and analysing the resulting dataset using SQL queries.